 - True telling colorful stories of her parents and various relatives.

 - Only Sane Man: True, for the most part as she's the most level-headed out of the main cast.
-When not her, it's usually Oscar.
+When not her, it's usually Oscar, who is sane enough to point out when True herself is acting strange.

 - Poorly Disguised Pilot: "True Mall," an episode that introduces plenty of new characters and is set in Mad Style's store at the mall.